 The University of North Carolina at Wilmington is a medium-sized, public school with a strong sense of community and place.
 Being on the coast, the view and possibilities are incredible for college life.
 While almost 90 percent of the students are from North Carolina, 21 countries are still represented among the student population.
 UNCW offers five undergraduate degrees and nine graduate degrees online and has a mix of online and blended (or hybrid) courses to choose from.
 Students can access their classes on the Blackboard online learning platform.

-Heritage Bible College is a coeducational Bible college that was founded in 1971 and is sponsored by the Pentecostal Free Will Baptist denomination.
+Heritage Bible College is a coeducational Bible college that was founded in 1971.
 Students can pursue a Bachelor of Religious Education with a major in Pastoral Ministry or Worship and Music.
 A Bachelor of Religious Education (BRE) in Biblical Studies is available with a Christian Counseling track, Discipleship track, Missions and Evangelism track, or a Youth Ministry track.
 For students wishing to attend a Christian college for their first two years before transferring to a four-year institution, an Associate in Christian Studies is also available.
-All programs of study are available on campus, and most are available online.
+All programs of study are taught online.
 They all provide a strong and comprehensive knowledge of the Bible, Christian theology and college-level general studies.

-Students at App State receive their North Carolina online education from the same faculty that teaches on-campus courses and enjoy the small class ratio of 27:1.
+Students at App State receive their North Carolina online education from the same faculty that teaches on-campus courses and enjoy the small class ratio of 16:1.
 Degrees are offered to students as either an undergraduate degree completion program or a completely online master’s degree.
 Appalachian State enjoys high rankings, being rated #3 in Top Public Schools, and #9 in Regional Universities South by U.S. News & World Report.
-Freshman retention rate, which is often an indicator of satisfaction, is a remarkably high 87 percent.

 The University of North Carolina at Greensboro has been deemed a military-friendly school for four years in a row and has received other national rankings for more than 16 years in a row.
-UNCG offers eight degrees completely online that are both high-quality and affordable, with all online classes authorized to be taught in all 50 states and Puerto Rico.
+As one of the cheapest online colleges in NC, UNCG offers eight degrees completely online that are both high-quality and affordable, with all online classes authorized to be taught in all 50 states and Puerto Rico.
 The student-to-faculty ratio is approximately 18:1.
 UNCG is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award bachelor’s, master’s, specialist, and doctoral degrees.